ataverascrespo/ataverascrespo/README.md

 # Hey, I'm Alex 👋
+### Senior Software Developer @ Nasdaq

-I'm a dedicated Software Developer and problem solver.
-I'm deeply involved in refining my skills and exploring new technologies.
-Right now I'm consistently working with languages such as Java, C#, Python, TypeScript and Bash.
+Dedicated software developer and problem solver and always refining my skills or exploring new technologies.
+My most frequently used technologies include **Java, C#, Python, TypeScript, Shell scripts, Scala, SQL, Docker, AWS, GCP and Git.**

-I'm also diving deep into the world of infrastructure, working with Azure DevOps to develop and maintain CI/CD pipelines in my current role, as well as in my free time with Docker, AWS, and GCP.
-But beyond coding and learning, I love to collect records and listen to music.
+In my career I've worked in fields such as enterprise app development, DevOps/infrastructure-focused development, and currently, data engineering and integration with Nasdaq.
+But beyond coding and learning, I love to collect records, listen to music and go to concerts.

-I'm constantly seeking opportunities to learn and collaborate on exciting projects.
+I'm constantly seeking opportunities to learn and collaborate on exciting projects!

-You can reach me on [LinkedIn](https://www.linkedin.com/in/alex-taveras-crespo) 💬
+Feel free to hit me on [LinkedIn](https://www.linkedin.com/in/alex-taveras-crespo) 💬

 <!--
 **ataverascrespo/ataverascrespo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.